 You don’t have to – indeed, you probably shouldn’t, if you’re being careful with your finances – own a card for every category.
 But if you have more than one card, pay attention to the specific rewards attached to each and use it accordingly.

 Be aware of boosted redemption options

 Some issuers will increase the value of your points if you redeem them in a certain way, often through the issuer’s own portal and usually for travel.
-The Chase Sapphire Preferred Card, for example, offers card holders 25% more for their points when they redeem them for travel purchases through Chase Ultimate Rewards (so 60,000 points, usually worth $600, is worth $750 in travel through the Chase portal).
+The Chase Sapphire Preferred Card, for example, offers card holders 25% more for their points when they redeem them for travel purchases through Chase Ultimate Rewards (so earning 80,000 points after spending $4,000 in the first three months, usually worth $800, is worth $1,000 in travel through the Chase portal).

 Leverage sign-up bonuses